 As required by Section 953(a) of the Dodd Frank Act, and Item 402(v) of Regulation S-K, we are providing the following information about the relationship between executive compensation actually paid and certain financial performance measures of the Company.
-For further information concerning the Company's variable pay-for-performance philosophy and how the Company aligns executive compensation with the Company's performance, refer to "Executive Compensation - Compensation Discussion and Analysis."
+For further information concerning the Company's executive compensation philosophy, refer to "Executive Compensation - Compensation Discussion and Analysis."